bufbuild-ru/docs/docs/protovalidate/quickstart/bufstream/index.md

 ### Makefile

-This project's `Makefile` provides targets for downloading and running the Bufstream broker and the included Go-based producer and consumer applications.One item to note is that producer and consumer targets both specify Kafka targets, groups, and [Buf Schema Registry (BSR)-based Confluent Schema Registry](../../../bsr/csr/overview/) URLs.
+This project's `Makefile` provides targets for downloading and running the Bufstream broker and the included Go-based producer and consumer applications.

+One item to note is that producer and consumer targets both specify Kafka targets, groups, and [Buf Schema Registry (BSR)-based Confluent Schema Registry](../../../bsr/csr/overview/) URLs.
 When using Protovalidate in your own Bufstream-based Kafka applications, they should be configured for your equivalents.

 ::: info Makefile producer target